 However, if you’re eligible for Medicare because you’re turning 65 years old, you’ll need to take a few more steps.
 You’ll have to apply for Medicare during your initial enrollment window.

 Enrolling during your initial enrollment window is important.
 If you miss your window, you could face late penalties later.
+That said, you can also join during the Open Enrollment Period, which runs from October 15 to December 7.

 • birth certificate

-• proof of citizenship, or permanent residency if you weren’t born in the United States
+• proof of citizenship or permanent residency if you weren’t born in the United States

 • income statements